Adam Lambert: Philanthropy

 On January 31, 2013, he received the Unity Award, which honors artists whose music spreads "peaceful messages", from the We Are Family Foundation at their 2012 Celebration Gala 2.0.
 Lambert "donated" his 31st birthday to the charity, raising more than $82,000 in just over a week.
 For his 32nd birthday, he chose the charity again, coordinating with artist Chris Saunders on the creation of limited and open edition prints and posters whose sales benefited the foundation.
 On May 25, Lambert was a participant in the opening ceremony of 2013 Life Ball in Vienna.
 Appearing as Ali Baba, he performed the gala's official song, "Love Wins Over Glamour", which he co-wrote with the Vienna-based production team Beat4Feet.
 On June 23, he sang "The Star-Spangled Banner" to open Broadway Bares to benefit Broadway Cares/Equity Fights AIDS.
-Lambert was a featured performer at the August 19 Dance Party event in Riverhead, Long Island, benefiting All For The East End (AFTEE).
+Lambert was a featured performer at the August 19 Dance Party event in Riverhead, Long Island, benefiting All for the East End (AFTEE).
 On November 2, he was the musical entertainer for South Florida's Make-A-Wish Foundation Ball.
 The sold-out 2013 Ball raised a record-breaking 2 million dollars.

-Lambert is featured in the video launch for UNICEF's #IMAGINE campaign.
+Lambert was featured in the video launch for UNICEF's #IMAGINE campaign.
 In collaboration with Queen, he is a participant in Coca-Cola's [RED] campaign to help end mother-to-child HIV transmission.
 In June 2015, he performed at the Roundhouse for the "One for the Boys" Fashion Ball.
 Earlier that month, he performed at the "Live Aid Uusi Lastensairaala" concert in Finland.
 In July 2016, he took part in the charity single "Hands", a tribute to the victims of the Orlando nightclub shooting.

 In August 2017, Lambert performed a mini-set tribute to George Michael at Project Angel Food's Angel Awards gala, where Michael was the recipient of the Elizabeth Taylor Humanitarian Award, in recognition of his philanthropy.
 Lambert through his "Feel Something Foundation" again worked with the charity in November 2020 to deliver medically tailored Thanksgiving meals to those most vulnerable during COVID.
 He performed a duet in October with Cynthia Erivo for the virtual 2020 Carousel of Hope Ball in support of the Children's Diabetes Foundation.
 In July 2021, he helped raise $1.1 million in funds for Project Angel Food during their KTLA telethon.